 - Sanitary pads: Sanitary pads should never be thrown down the toilet.

 - (Flushable) wipes: Some companies claim their wipes are flushable, when in reality they aren't.
-Stay on the safe side and dispose of them hygienically in a bin.
+Stay on the safe side and dispose of them hygienically in a bin – they will eventually clog a toilet.

-- Coffee grounds: Ground coffee compacts, and after a while will cause a toilet blockage or (worse) pipe blockage further down the line somewhere.
+- Coffee grounds: Ground coffee compacts, and after a while will cause a toilet blockage or (worse) pipe blockage further down the line.
 Used coffee grounds from your French press should always be put in your compost bin.

 Your toilet unblocking essentials